-How To Cultivate Productivity Habits When You’re In-Between Jobs
+How To Cultivate Productive Habits When You’re In-Between Jobs

 Dramatic workplace changes are currently underway.
 Office jobs quickly transformed into remote jobs.
 Public-facing employees rapidly became “essential workers” serving the community during the dangerous COVID-19 pandemic.
 Certain industries faced mass layoffs due to COVID-19, while other industries grew rapidly, and new government programs established better economic safety nets for the unemployed.